2xAA/uC.js/README.md

 # µC.js
 A simple, high-level, JavaScript library for the µCollective.org API.

+You can find an API example page [here](http://2xaa.github.io/uC.js/)

 ## Let's go

 To use µC.js add this to your document: